BCDevOps/openshift-wiki/docs/RH-SSO/RequestSSOClient.md

 ## Access to Create Client Request

-- Read the [Overview for Customers](https://github.com/BCDevOps/devops-requests) on the OCP-SSO wiki.
+- Read the [Overview for Customers](https://github.com/BCDevOps/devops-requests) and [Onboarding to the Pathfinder SSO Service](https://github.com/bcgov/ocp-sso/wiki/SSO-Onboarding) on the OCP-SSO wiki.
+- If you **DO NOT** need authentication to BCeID, visit the [Pathfinder SSO Client Request Web App](https://bcgov.github.io/sso-requests/).
+If you are looking for integration for IDIR login the process is completely self-serve and takes only minutes.
-- Visit [DevOps Request](https://github.com/BCDevOps/devops-requests) and create a new issue of type "Request for an Pathfinder SSO Client in a standard realm"
+- If you **DO** need authentication to BCeID, visit [DevOps Request](https://github.com/BCDevOps/devops-requests) and create a new issue of type "Request for an Pathfinder SSO Client in a standard realm"